suppressMessages({

 We illustrate the use of the BIC model selection procedures using simulated data from a polynomial regression model.

-Consider a polynomial regression model:
+Consider a polynomial regression model with a polynomial of order \(p_0\):

 \[\begin{align} Y_i & = \beta_0+\beta_1 X_{i}+\beta_2 X_i^2+\ldots+\beta_{p_0} X_i^{p_0}+U_i,\\ U_i &\sim N(0,1),\\ X_i &\sim N(0,1). \end{align}\]